Getting Started

 • MSMQ DCOM Proxy

 Only the Message Queue Server component should be installed.
-The other components may interfere with the addressing used in NServiceBus and cause messages to not be delivered, with no error messages in the NServiceBus logs.
+The other components may interfere with the addressing used in NServiceBus and cause messages not to be delivered with no error messages in the NServiceBus logs.

 Installation on Windows Server 2012 and higher

-From Server Manager's Add Roles and Features Wizard, enable Message Queue Server.
+From the Windows "Server Manager Add Roles and Features" wizard, enable Message Queue Server.
 All other MSMQ options should be disabled.

 The DISM command line equivalent is: